Mark Selby: 2012–13 season: first UK Championship and third Masters titles

 Selby also participated at the Players Tour Championship.
 He successfully defended his Paul Hunter Classic title with a 4–1 win over Joe Swail in the final.
 He then lost in the final of the Antwerp Open 1–4 against Mark Allen, and won the Munich Open by defeating Graeme Dott 3–4 in the final.
 He then finished number one on the Order of Merit, and qualified for the Finals, where he lost 3–4 against Jack Lisowski.

-Selby then won his third Masters title, beating Bingham 6–5 from 1–5 behind in the first round, Mark Williams 6–1 in the quarter-finals, and Dott 6–5 from 1–4 behind in the semi-finals.
+Selby then won his third Masters title, beating Stuart Bingham 6–5 from 1–5 behind in the first round, Mark Williams 6–1 in the quarter-finals, and Graeme Dott 6–5 from 1–4 behind in the semi-finals.
 He then defeated defending champion Neil Robertson 10–6 in the final.
-He reached the quarter-finals of the German Masters, but lost 1–5 against Hawkins.
-He lost in the last 32 of the Welsh Open 0–4 against Joe Perry, and lost his number one position to Trump.
-Selby then reached the quarter-finals of the World Open, but lost 3–5 against Robertson.
+He reached the quarter-finals of the German Masters, but lost 1–5 against Barry Hawkins.
+He lost in the last 32 of the Welsh Open 0–4 against Joe Perry, and lost his number one position to Judd Trump.
+Selby then reached the quarter-finals of the World Open, but lost 3–5 against Neil Robertson.

-At the China Open, Selby became only the fourth player in history to miss the final black on a 147 attempt, and only the second – after Ken Doherty – to do so in a televised match, in a 5–1 defeat of Mark King.
-He then reached the final by defeating Ricky Walden 5–2, Williams 5–1 and Murphy 6–2, but lost 6–10 against Robertson.
-After the event he regained the number one spot from Trump.
-He finished off the season at the World Championship, where he beat Matthew Selt 10–4 in the first round, before losing 10–13 to Hawkins in the second round.
+At the China Open, Selby became the fourth player in history to miss the final black on a 147 attempt, and only the second – after Ken Doherty – to do so in a televised match, in a 5–1 defeat of Mark King.
+He then reached the final by defeating Ricky Walden 5–2, Mark Williams 5–1 and Shaun Murphy 6–2, but lost 6–10 against Neil Robertson.
+After the event he regained the number one spot from Judd Trump.
+He finished off the season at the World Championship, where he beat Matthew Selt 10–4 in the first round, before losing 10–13 to Barry Hawkins in the second round.